Top Ships Inc. (TOPS): Don't disregard this ominous signal

-For the readers interested in the stock health of Top Ships Inc. (TOPS).
-It is currently valued at $0.36.
-When the transactions were called off in the previous session, Stock hit the highs of $0.384, after setting-off with the price of $0.38.
-Company’s stock value dipped to $0.361 during the trading on the day.
-When the trading was stopped its value was $0.37.Recently in News on June 3, 2022, TOP Ships Inc. Announces Pricing of $7.2 Million Registered Direct Offering and Concurrent Private Placement.
+At the end of the latest market close, Top Ships Inc. (TOPS) was valued at $0.32.
+In that particular session, Stock kicked-off at the price of $0.3216 while reaching the peak value of $0.3366 and lowest value recorded on the day was $0.2894.
+The stock current value is $0.31.Recently in News on June 3, 2022, TOP Ships Inc. Announces Pricing of $7.2 Million Registered Direct Offering and Concurrent Private Placement.
 TOP Ships Inc. (NASDAQ:TOPS), an international owner and operator of modern, fuel efficient “ECO” tanker vessels, announced today that it has entered into a securities purchase agreement with a single institutional investor to purchase approximately $7.2 million of its common shares (or pre-funded warrants in lieu thereof) in a registered direct offering and warrants to purchase common shares in a concurrent private placement.
 The combined effective purchase price for one common share (or pre-funded warrant in lieu thereof) and one warrant to purchase one common share will be $0.50.
 You can read further details here

 3 Tiny Stocks Primed to Explode